 - Employees’ experiences of fruit industry career pathways.

 - Innovative rapid assessment of sugars in plant tissue

 Round 2 - 3 Project findings and recommendations

 Round 1 Projects findings and recommendations

-The Innovation Seed Fund was a joint initiative between the University of Melbourne and Department of Economic Development, Jobs, Transport and Resources (DEDJTR), pursuing innovative and high impact research projects that leverage the strengths of the two partners.
+The Innovation Seed Fund was a joint initiative between the University of Melbourne and Agriculture Victoria, pursuing innovative and high impact research projects that leverage the strengths of the two partners.
 The fund focused on Horticulture industry development and aimed to:

 - Create an environment where scholarship based on agreed high impact research and innovation priorities can flourish;

 - Be a seed fund to develop quality collaborative projects that will have significant impact;

 - Bring researchers from the University of Melbourne and Agriculture Victoria together to develop innovative and inspiring projects;

 - Develop the next generation of agricultural research professionals and research communicators.